What is a Safari Lodge All About ?

 Fine Food and Wine

 One thing is for certain at Shamwari, you will not go hungry.
-The lodge prepares an assortment of food offerings throughout your stay that are simply delicious.
+The Safari lodge prepares an assortment of food offerings throughout your stay that are simply delicious.
 In the early mornings, coffee, tea and snacks are offered before you head out on safari.
 On safari, more coffee, tea and snacks are brought out on a coffee stop.
 When you return to the lodge, a buffet is awaiting you with a fine selection of pastries, breads, hams and cheeses, salmon treats, as well as yoghurt, muesli and a delectable selection of fruits.

 You could opt to just have breakfast from this buffet however, guests are encouraged to order a breakfast too with various options from a full African breakfast to healthy jars to flapjacks.
 There’s certainly something for everyone.

 After a few hours, lunch is served and high tea soon thereafter before you depart on your afternoon game drive.
 Whist on game drive you stop for sundowners and snacks and when you return from your game drive dinner is served.
 During your stay at Shamwari you will experience ala carte or a barbeque offering, and sometimes both depending on your length of stay.
 The food and wine at Shamwari is exquisite.